SketchNE: Embedding Billion-Scale Networks Accurately in One Hour: Experiments

-\textbf{Efficiency and Effectiveness of Each Step of NetMF+.} First, we need to focus on the fast randomized eigen-decomposition (the step~1 of NetMF+ system).
-Halko et al.~\cite{halko2011finding} has shown that it's challenging to perform eigen-decomposition on $\vect{D}^{-0.5}\vect{A}\vect{D}^{-0.5}$.
-Although Halko et al. stated that this problem could be improved by using power iteration scheme, it is still impractical for large real-world networks.
-We choose YouTube as an example, and its related eigenvalues are shown in Figure~\ref{eigenvaluesimg}.
-The eigenvalues of $\vect{D}^{-0.5}\vect{A}\vect{D}^{-0.5}$ with $q=20$ and $q=100$ are far from the correct result, which the largest eigenvalue should be 1.
-The \texttt{eigsh}~\cite{arpack1998} is not able to complete this job in one day.
-The results illustrate the requirement to use modified Laplacian matrix as input for fast randomized eigen-decomposition.
+\vpara{Efficiency and Effectiveness of Each Step of \model.} First, we focus on the fast randomized eigen-decomposition (\texttt{freigs}, \Algref{alg:SketchNE} Line 1).
+Halko et al.~\cite{halko2011finding} has shown that it is challenging to perform eigen-decomposition on $\vect{D}^{-1/2}\vect{A}\vect{D}^{-1/2}$.
+We choose YouTube as an example, whose related eigenvalues are shown in \Figref{fig:freigs}~(a).
+The eigenvalues of $\vect{D}^{-1/2}\vect{A}\vect{D}^{-1/2}$ with power iteration $q=20$ and $q=100$ are far from correct, as the correct largest eigenvalue should be 1.
+The \texttt{eigsh}~\cite{arpack1998} is not able to complete this job in three days.
+The results illustrate the requirement to use modified Laplacian matrix for fast randomized eigen-decomposition.
 When we choose $\alpha = 0.4$, the eigenvalues of fast randomized eigen-decomposition ($q=20$) on $\vect{D}^{-0.4}\vect{A}\vect{D}^{-0.4}$ is indistinguishable from the eigenvalues computed by \texttt{eigsh} when $k<140$.
-The runtime of fast randomized eigen-decomposition is 20 seconds while \texttt{eigsh} costs 31 minutes, which proves the accuracy and efficiency of fast randomized eigen-decomposition.

-Next, we focus on the effects of sparse-sign randomized single-pass SVD and spectral propagation.
-NetMF+ (w/o spectral) and NetMF+ (w/ spectral) represent embeddings from step~2 and step~3 of the NetMF+ system, respectively, and we need to compare them.
-The vertex classification results are shown in Figure~\ref{comparespectral}.

-NetMF+ (w/o spectral) results are satisfactory, which proves the effectiveness of the sparse-sign randomized single-pass SVD.
-Combining with step~3 of the system, NetMF+ (w/ spectral) show better results, especially the significant improvement on Macro-F1, which describes the effects of spectral propagation.
+The running time of fast randomized eigen-decomposition is 20 seconds while \texttt{eigsh} costs 31 minutes, which proves the accuracy and efficiency of fast randomized eigen-decomposition.
+Then, we replace the eigen-decomposition~(\texttt{eigsh}) of NetMF with \Algref{alg:frevd} and evaluate the Micro-F1 result of BlogCatalog between NetMF and NetMF~(w/ freigs) in \Figref{fig:freigs}~(b).
+The results show the effectiveness of \texttt{freigs}.
+Next, we focus on the effects of sparse-sign randomized single-pass SVD and spectral propagation. \model~(w/o spectral) and \model~(w/ spectral) represent the result of initial and enhanced embeddings, respectively.
+The vertex classification result is shown in \Figref{fig:comparespectral}.
+The performance of model~(w/o spectral) has been satisfactory, which proves the effectiveness of the sparse-sign randomized single-pass SVD.
+Combining with spectral propagation, \model~(w/ spectral) shows better results, demonstrating the effect of spectral propagation.